 When steak is cooked, the muscle fibers contract because of the increased temperature.
 Then, the water is squeezed out of the fibers and the liquid moves towards the center of the steak.

-If you cut meat before it rests, the juice goes directly on your plate because it hasn’t had a chance to be reabsorbed by the meat yet.
+If you cut meat before it rests, the juice goes directly on your plate because the juices haven’t had a chance to be reabsorbed by the meat yet.

 How long should steak rest?

-- Let the meat rest for as long as you cooked the meat
+- for as long as you cooked the meat

-We decided to test this in our own kitchen so we grilled two strip steaks that were as identical as possible.
+To help illustrate the difference between resting a steak versus not resting, we did our own test by grilling two identical strip steaks.
 We put them on the grill at the exact same time and cooked them for the exact same length of time.
 The only thing we did differently was cut into them at different times.

 The pictures below tell the story the best.

 No. Meat will continue to cook for a few minutes after you take it off the grill or stove.
-This process is called carryover cooking, and it applies to all cooked foods, not just meat.
+This is known as carryover cooking.

 More tips & tricks for cooking beef: